 Kite-boarders and windsurfers storm in the Dominican surfing Mecca.
 The countless world-class schools will teach you how to tame the Caribbean winds.

-Please note that Cabarete Beach is not suitable for kids and inexperienced swimmers.
-Luckily, for a family vacation, there are other great Dominican beaches to choose from.
+For the perfect family vacation, there are other great Dominican beaches to choose from.
 Just keep reading!

 5. Playa Grande: Picture-perfect Relaxation